cmv/cmv-docs/contribute/index.md

 4. __Join the Chat Room__ - Lots of us in CMV community hang out in the [chat room on Gitter](https://gitter.im/cmv/cmv-app/).
 Feel free to hangout with us, answer questions and throw out ideas.

-5. __User contributed widgets__ - For general information on how to build a CMV widget read [Building Custom Widgets] (contribute/BuildingCustomWidgets).
+5. __User contributed widgets__ - For general information on how to build a CMV widget read [Building Custom Widgets](contribute/BuildingCustomWidgets).
 Users can submit widgets to the [cmv-contrib-widgets](https://github.com/cmv/cmv-contrib-widgets) repo.
 These widgets are created and submitted by users.
 Head on over and read the details.

 6. __Propose a Feature__ - If there is a feature you would like to request, add it to the [issues list](https://github.com/cmv/cmv-app/issues) for consideration.